Conseil du roi: Upper or State Council

-Known variously as the "Conseil des affaires", "Conseil d'en haut" ("Upper Council") or "Conseil d'État" ("State Council"), this was the most important of the royal councils and discussed the most important affairs of state.
+Known variously as the Conseil des affaires, Conseil d'en haut ("Upper Council") or Conseil d'État ("State Council"), this was the most important of the royal councils and discussed the most important affairs of state.
 It was more or less the equivalent of today's Council of Ministers.
-The name "Conseil d'en haut" by which it was known from 1643 on (replacing the "Conseil des Affaires" of the 16th century) came from the fact that the council met in the "Cabinet of Council" on the second floor of the Château of Versailles next to the king's chamber.
+The name Conseil d'en haut by which it was known from 1643 on (replacing the "Conseil des Affaires" of the 16th century) came from the fact that the council met in the "Cabinet of Council" on the second floor of the Château of Versailles next to the king's chamber.

 Before the reign of Louis XIV, it was an extremely small council bringing together the first minister (when one existed), the chancellor, the superintendent of finances, one secretary of state and the ministers of state (counsellors appointed by the king).
 The council's purview was very large.
 At the beginning of Louis XIV's reign, the number of members was increased: in addition to the ministers of state, the council included members of the royal family, princes of the royal bloodline ("princes du sang") and dukes with peerage ("duc et pair").

 From 1661 on, Louis XIV reorganized the council and eliminated the use of regular or open membership to its meetings.
 Henceforth, no one, not even the crown prince (the "dauphin"), could attend without an invitation, and attendance to the council meetings was given on a per-meeting basis with members needing to be reinvited to attend any subsequent meetings.
 The most frequent members of the council were the secretaries of state.
 In the beginning, Louis XIV admitted only three members regularly to the council (Michel le Tellier, Hugues de Lionne, Jean-Baptiste Colbert), and later increased this to five members.
 Louis XV increased it to 7 members and Louis XVI increased it to eight members.

 During the reign of Louis XV, the council, commonly called the Conseil d'État, was generally focused on foreign affairs, naval and military affairs and, during times of war, military operations.
-At this time, the Council of Messages ("Conseil des Dépêches") took over direction of domestic politics.

 The council was held on Sundays and Wednesdays, but additional meetings were frequent, especially in times of war.
 In all, the council met on an average 120 to 130 times a year, and more in some years.